samuelim01/tp/docs/UserGuide.md

 ```

 Acceptable values for INDEX
-- The index **must be a positive integer** 1, 2, 3, …​
+- A positive integer

 Examples:
-- `vendor list` followed by `vendor delete 2` deletes the 2nd vendor in WedLog.
+- `vendor list` followed by `vendor delete 2` deletes the 2nd vendor on the vendor list
+- `vendor find Anne` followed by `vendor delete 1` deletes the 1st vendor in the results of the `find` command

 Expected behaviour upon success:
-- Deletes the person at the specified `INDEX`.
+- Deletes the vendor at the specified `INDEX`
-- The index refers to the index number shown in the displayed vendor list.
+  - If the previous command was `vendor filter KEY_WORDS`, the `INDEX` refers to the index number shown in the filtered vendor list
+  - Otherwise, the `INDEX` refers to the index number on the unfiltered vendor list
+- Displays a message telling user which vendor has been deleted

 Expected behaviour upon failure:
 - Number out of index range, not a number, or no number: Displays error message "Please input a positive integer as the index."